 The Harbour Master is responsible for the control and co-ordination of all incidents (other than the search and rescue elements, and counter terrorism) occurring inside the harbour authority’s jurisdiction until the police assume control.

 In the event of an incident on-shore affecting the harbour estate, there will be a requirement for a Liaison Officer from Tor Bay Harbour Authority to attend the Incident Control Point or Silver Control (see below).
-There will also be a requirement for a liaison officer to attend the Emergency Co-ordination Centre at the Town Hall if operational.
+There will also be a requirement for a liaison officer to attend the Emergency Co-ordination Centre at Tor Hill House if operational.

 HM COASTGUARD